DannyBen/webcache/README.md

 cache.life = '10d'  # 10 days
 ```

-To check if a URL is cached, use the `cached?` method:
+Use the `cached?` method to check if a URL is cached:

 ```ruby
 cache = WebCache.new